CS5001-khoury/Handouts/syllabus.md

 ## Assessment

 Course Assignments will be broken down into categories that can be found on the Assignments page of the course canvas shell.
 There you will find percentages of each category, along with policies for individual categories such as dropping the lowest grade or not.

+In general assignments are either formative or summative.
+Formative assignments document your learning process, and there are often ways they can be redone showing that you learned the material.
+Summative assignments are your opportunity to demonstrate what you know, and are show your ability level on the topic.
+Summative assignments are often time restricted and have limited attempts.

 Please note:

 <!--
 | Category | Percent of Final Grade |